Installation¶

 pip install uv

-Step 2: Install Amplifier
+Step 2: Install Amplifier¶

-This command will: - Download the latest version of Amplifier - Install all required dependencies - Make the amplifier command available in your terminal
+- Make the amplifier command available in your terminal

-Alternative: Install from source:
+Alternative: Install from a local clone:

-git clone https://github.com/yourusername/amplifier.git
+git clone https://github.com/microsoft/amplifier.git

 cd amplifier

-pip install -e .
+uv tool install -e .

-Step 3: Run the Setup Wizard
+Step 3: Run the Setup Wizard¶

 The setup wizard helps you configure Amplifier for first use: